The Do’s and Don’ts after cataract surgery

 - Wear your shield at night during the first week of healing.
 The shield stops you from rubbing your eyes accidentally during the night.

 - Immediately after surgery, your vision may be blurred.
-It is strongly recommended that you do not drive on the day.
-In the following days, try to avoid driving until you feel completely comfortable and your vision has cleared.
+We strongly recommend that you do not drive on the day of your surgery and In the following days until you feel completely comfortable and your vision has cleared.

-- Don’t do any heavy lifting or strenuous work for at least 10 days
+- Don’t do any heavy lifting or strenuous work for at least ten days

-- During your healing period, your eyes will be very sensitive and it is crucial to make sure nothing is touching them.
-It is strongly advised that you do not rub or poke your eye as this can affect the way your eye heals.
+- During your healing period, your eyes will be very sensitive, and it is crucial to make sure nothing is touching them.
+We strongly advised that you do not rub or poke your eye as this can affect the way your eye heals.

 To ensure that you have the best recovery possible, please make sure to follow the instructions your surgeon has given you.
-These are extremely important to follow as they have been provided to allow your eyes to heal comfortably after your surgery.
+These are extremely important to follow as they will ensure your eyes heal comfortably after your surgery.